ay-lab/Soffritto/README.md

 The feature and label files are in the formats {cell_line}_features.npz and {cell_line}_labels.npz respectively.
 Each chromosome's data for the features and labels is a 2D numpy array where the rows correspond to genomic bins of size 50kb.
 The coordinates for these bins are provided in the same order in the {cell_line}_coordinates.bedgraph files.
 The columns in the feature files correspond to the following features in this order: H3K27ac, H3K27me3, H3K36me3, H3K4me1, H3K4me3, H3K9me3, GC content, gene density, and 2-stage replication timing.
 The columns in the label files correspond to the 16 S phase fractions ordered from earliest (S1) to latest (S16).
 The labels are normalized such that each row sums to 1.

 ### trained_models
 This directory contains trained model files for both intra-cell line evaluation and LOCLO evaluation.
 The json files contain the hidden size and number of LSTM layers for each trained model.
-The trained models are saved in the PyTorch state dictionary format (.pth).
+The trained models files are in the PyTorch state dictionary format (.pth).
 The LOCLO model files are formatted as {cell_line}_left_out_model.pth to indicate that the model was trained on all cell lines except for {cell_line}.

 ## Prediction
 To reproduce the intra-cell line predictions in the paper, run the following command from the command line inside the Soffritto directory: